Modelling the propagation of very-high-energy gamma rays with the CRbeam code: Comparison with CRPropa and ELMAG codes: Introduction

-In what follows we compare precision of the predictions of the CRPropa and ELMAG with those of the newly developed CRbeam code\footnote{CRbeam code is available at the link \url{https://github.com/okolo/mcray/tree/main/src/app/crbeam}} (fist version of the code has been reported by \citet{Berezinsky:2016feh}).
-The modular structure of the CRbeam and CRPropa allows all relevant processes to be tested independently of each other.
-Namely, we consider the Breit-Wheeler pair production and inverse Compton scattering on the EBL and CMB.
+In the following, we compare the precision of the predictions of the CRPropa and ELMAG with those of the newly developed CRbeam code\footnote{CRbeam code is available at the link \url{https://github.com/okolo/mcray/tree/main/src/app/crbeam}} (first version of the code has been reported by \citet{Berezinsky:2016feh}).
+The modular structure of the \mbox{CRbeam} and \mbox{CRPropa} allows all relevant processes to be tested independently of each other.
+Specifically, we consider the Breit-Wheeler pair production and inverse Compton scattering on the EBL and CMB.
 For each interaction, we compare interaction rate and energy distribution of secondary particles inferred from simulations with the theoretical predictions.
 Also, disabling all interactions makes it possible to compare the propagation of electrons in a magnetic field.
 For ELMAG, on the contrary, such independent testing of interactions is impossible, therefore we use the results of simulations with ELMAG to compare the properties of the cascade signal, when all relevant interactions are turned on.

-We find that the predictions for the spectral, imaging and timing properties of the secondary emission may differ by about 50\% in the energy range of interest of CTA.
+We find that the predictions for the spectral, imaging, and timing properties of the secondary emission may differ by about 50\% in the CTA's energy range of interest.
 We trace the origin of some of these discrepancies and find that they can be reduced after corrections.
-We find that differences in implementation of cosmological evolution in CRPropa and CRbeam still lead to non-negligible differences between model calculation in the two frameworks for sources at large redshifts, because of the known limitation of the CRPropa.
+In particular, for relatively nearby sources with a redshifts $z\lesssim0.15$, the discrepancies between all three codes (CRbeam, CRPropa, and ELMAG) are down to 10\% in all our tests after introducing corrections.
+We find, however, that the scatter of the predictions increases substantially with increasing redshift even when our corrections are applied.
+We argue that the main reason for the remaining discrepancies is the implementation of cosmological evolution of the EBL in CRPropa, which still lead to non-negligible differences between model calculations for sources at large redshifts.

+We note that a certain fraction of the electron-positron energy may be carried away via plasma instabilities and thus affect the electromagnetic cascades \citet{2012ApJ...752...22B}.
+However, at the moment, there is no self-consistent description of the effect and its impact on the development of the cascades depends strongly on the assumptions used \citet{2013ApJ...770...54M,AlvesBatista:2019ipr, Alawashra:2022all}.
+For this reason, we do not include plasma instabilities in our comparison.

-In all further analysis, we used the following versions of the codes: CRbeam 1.0, CRPropa3-3.1.7 and ELMAG 3.01.
-Additionally, we have verified that the results of CRPropa are stable in relation to previous versions CRPropa3-3.1.5 and CRPropa3-3.1.6.
+In all analyses presented here, we used the following versions of the codes: CRbeam 1.0, CRPropa3-3.1.7, and \mbox{ELMAG~3.01}.
+Additionally, we have verified that the results of \mbox{CRPropa} are stable in relation to previous versions \mbox{CRPropa3-3.1.5} and \mbox{CRPropa3-3.1.6}.